Monitoring and Logging

 -

-The number of errors captured as a result of invalid requests due to an incorrect client configuration.
-Typically, these errors happen anywhere outside of the GraphQL execution.
-For example, this error can occur when the request includes an incorrect JSON payload or an incorrect query, when the service is throttled, or when the Auth settings are misconfigured.
+Errors resulting from requests that are not valid due to an incorrect client configuration.
+Typically, these errors happen anywhere outside of GraphQL processing.
+For example, these errors can occur when the request includes an incorrect JSON payload or an incorrect query, when the service is throttled, or when the authorization settings are misconfigured.

 Unit: Count.
 Use the Sum statistic to get the total occurrences of these errors.